GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab17/README.md

 **5. Install Space server**

 - Verify on browser webui space servers started or not
+ - Configure metrics.xml (For influxdb and grafana with gigaspace)
+   - Menu -> Utilities -> Metrics

 **6. Install Northbound server**

 - Install northbound with management server